utakaha/efm/README.md

 # efm: Emacs-like File Manager

-efm is a Emacs-like file manager.
+efm is a small Emacs-like file manager written in Ruby.

 ## Installation